Search API Guide

 Sorting

-The sorting logic is straightforward: the results are automatically sorted in ascending order by the first table/column name combination listed in the selectedFields.
+By default, results are sorted in ascending order based on the first field in the selectedFields array.

 Copy